JW-1211/S25Project/README.md

-## Lecture designed to provide insight on past tense/past participle conversion for various words, targeting middle schoolers in their 2nd year
+## A lecture designed to provide insight into past tense/past participle conversion for various words, for 2nd-year middle schoolers

 **0.** The teacher/instructor will generate a wordcloud image and a story-depicting artistic image for the story which will function as an overview before reading the story.